 - 1. Welcome screen: When the game is not being played, the LCD should display "MSP430 Blackjack" and "Press S1 to start" (or something similar), prompting the user to press one of the Launchpad buttons to start the game.
 After a game ends, your game should return to the welcome screen and allow the player to play again.
 When in the welcome screen, a new game starts when a button is pressed. - 2.
-Shuffling: As in any casino game, the cards used must be shuffled.
-You can shuffle the cards using the pseudorandom number generator function rand() in the C Standard Library (include <stdlib.h>).
+Storing cards: You should store your cards in some kind of array.
+What you store in the array to represent each card is up to you-there are many ways to do this.
+One way to do this is to define a struct type to represent each card.
+If you do this, see the section Initializing Structs for some useful info. - 3.
+Shuffling by "cutting" the deck: As in any casino game, the cards used must be shuffled.
+You can shuffle the cards using the pseudorandom number generator function rand() in the C Standard Library (#include <stdlib.h>).

 When starting a game, you should prompt the user to "cut" the deck: print a single digit to the display and have it "loop" from 0-9 until the user presses a button.
 When the button is pressed, use this value as the "seed" for the random number generator using the standard library function srand() and the number entered as the "cut"-you can either manipulate this value in some way, or use it directly.
-You can find documentation for rand() and srand() online, or in CCS help. - 3.
-Dealing cards: When shuffling and dealing cards, remember that you must keep to a single, standard deck of 52 cards.
-Thus, you must be sure that each card can be dealt only once per game.
-How will you store the cards dealt to each player?
-How will you shuffle the cards and ensure they are only dealt once?
+You can find documentation for rand() and srand() online, or in CCS help.